lawalkeyd/ali_scrap_new/readme.md

 # Aliscrap
-Migrate the database - Python manage.py migrate
+Migrate the database - `python manage.py migrate`

 I used redis in place of rabbitmq.
-Download, install and run the redis server Python manage.py runserver
+Download, install and run the redis server

+Run django `Python manage.py runserver`